Florian-Katerndahl/TreeSITS-k8s/README.md

 kubectl cp default/staging-pod:/output output/
 ```

-If AWS S3 buckets are used instead of volumes, mount the respective bucket locally using `s3fs` or access the files via the S3 API.
+If AWS S3 buckets are used instead of volumes, mount the respective bucket locally using `s3fs` as described above or access the files via the S3 API. **Alternatively, you can specify a local directory!** Thus, starting the workflow from outside the cluster would automatically download all results to your machine.